readthedocs/readthedocs.org/docs/user/environment-variables.rst

        auth=(username, password),
    )

-Also, you can read it from the :term:`user-defined build jobs` in the config file:
+You can also use any of these variables from :term:`user-defined build jobs` in your project's configuration file:

 .. code-block:: yaml
    :caption: .readthedocs.yaml